donedotcom/samurai-client-nodejs/GETTING_STARTED.md

 ### Notes on PCI compliance

-There are two ways you can use the Samurai gateway with Daimyo in terms of payment methods management.
+There are two ways you can use the Samurai gateway with samurai-client-nodejs in terms of payment methods management.
 One is server-to-server, where you handle the cardholder data, and pass them on to the gateway.
 Another method is transparent redirect, where you set up a web form that submits directly to the gateway, and